ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 To mass download the entire cheat repository on a computer click "Code" -> "Download ZIP", extract the zip and copy the TitleID folders to your SD card under `sdmc:/atmosphere/contents` for usage

+It is reccomended to use [**FPSLocker**](https://github.com/masagrator/FPSLocker) to uncap the framerate if a game does not have a cheat in the database.
+Additional FPSLocker compatibility information and game patches can be found in [**FPSLocker-Warehouse**](https://github.com/masagrator/FPSLocker-Warehouse).

 ## Recommended Switch tools

 The latest versions of the following custom firmware and homebrew tools are recommended to get the most out of these cheats.
 Without overclocking most of the cheats will not work to their proper potential and in many cases handheld profiles should be forced to allow for more performance headroom.